noiseprotocol/noise_spec/noise.md

 First `InitializeSession()` is called.
 Then `MixHash(prologue)` is called.

 Next any pre-messages in the pattern are processed.
-This has no effect except possibly performing more `MixHash()` calls based on the party's pre-knowledge.
+This has no effect except performing more `MixHash()` calls based on the party's pre-knowledge.

 If the party has a static key pair, then `SetStaticKeyPair()` is called to set it into the session.
 If the party has a pre-shared symmetric key then